This post may contain affiliate links. Please read my disclosure and privacy policy.

 almond flour cookie ingredients labeled in glass bowls.

-You can use a spatula to do this when your butter is soft enough, otherwise an electric hand mixer or stand mixer can come in handy for mixing quickly.
+When the butter is soft enough, you can use a spatula to mix well.
+Otherwise, an electric hand mixer or stand mixer can be handy for mixing quickly.

 butter and sugar mixed together in glass bowl.

-To the wet ingredients, add in the almond flour, baking soda, and salt.
-Stir well, until there are no more visible flecks of almond flour.
+Stir well until there are no more visible flecks of almond flour.
 The mixture should be thick and slightly sticky.

-Next, fold in the chocolate chips.
-I recommend using mini ones, so the chocolate is distributed evenly, but you can use any size you like.
+Next, fold in 3/4 cup chocolate chips.
+I recommend using mini ones to distribute the chocolate evenly, but you can use any size you like.
 A chopped dark chocolate bar will also work here.

 chocolate chips added to dough and scooped.